<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1312381812119271&amp;ev=PageView&amp;noscript=1">

 How to Monitor and Reduce Water Use

-Keeping an eye on your usage is one of the best ways to prevent a water bill that’s too high.
+Keeping an eye on your usage is one of the best ways to prevent your water bill from getting out of control.

 Strategies: